Frequently Asked Questions

 1. Why is the TRU Bachelor of Science in Nursing (BScN) program so competitive?

 The BScN program is competitive because of the volume of applications that we receive.
-For the year 2021/22 academic year, we had over 500 applicants for the 80 seats available.
+For the year 2021/22 academic year, we had well over 500 applicants for the 80 seats available.
 During the selection process, applicants are assessed on their admission requirements.
 Applicants that meet the admission requirements and have strong academic performance/grades will be considered for admission.
+Please note the high school admission average was 94% for the Fall 2021 intake and the post-secondary applicant pool presented an academic history of a 3.33 minimum.

 2. What is the application deadline for the 2022/23 year?